TitusJungIIP/proteoform_dbIndex/README.md

 Looking for the mass 2275.1242204659998 that is from peptide SPSPDDVLERVAADVKEYER SPSPDDVLERVAADVKEYER	2275.1242204659998	SPSPDD[I->V]LERVAADVKEYER	2275.1242204659993
 ```
-As you can see, the returned *IndexedSequence* contains the annotation of the sequence variation when calling to *.getModSequence()* method.
+As you can see, the returned *IndexedSequence* contains the annotation of the sequence variation (**SPSPDD[I->V]LERVAADVKEYER**) when calling to *.getModSequence()* method.
-Then, we know that the same peptide can contain a phosphorilation and so, we ask for the same parent mass, plus a phosphorilation (+79.966):
+Then, we know that the protein has been annotated as having a phosphorilation at positions (578)[https://www.uniprot.org/blast/?about=Q13523[578]&key=Modified%20residue] and (580)[https://www.uniprot.org/blast/?about=Q13523[580]&key=Modified%20residue] and so, we ask for the same parent mass, plus a phosphorilation (+79.966):
 ```
 final double phosphorilatedParentMass = parentMass + 79.966331;
-System.out.println("Looking for the mass " + phosphorilatedParentMass + " that is from peptide "
+System.out.println("Looking for the mass " + phosphorilatedParentMass + " that is from peptide with natural variance "
 		+ "SPSPDDVLERVAADVKEYER" + " plus a phosphorilation");
 final List<IndexedSequence> phosphorilatedSequences = proteoformDBIndex.getSequences(phosphorilatedParentMass, 0.0001);
 for (final IndexedSequence indexedSequence : phosphorilatedSequences) {